-You’ve seen those mesmerizing viral videos in social media several times, and boy, do they make knowing how to write on a cake seem pretty easy.
+You’ve seen those mesmerizing viral videos on social media several times, and boy, do they make knowing how to write on a cake seem pretty easy.
 But, just like any artistic endeavor, learning how to write on a cake entails a bit of practice and some discipline.

 Even a seasoned calligrapher needs to get used to the medium of cake writing because that piping bag produces icing with a density and consistency that’s a lot heavier than ink.
 It also has a different grip and tactile touch compared to that of a pen.
 So it somehow requires you to be extra careful to avoid failed writing.

 Learning how to write on a cake may prove to be trickier than it seems — it certainly ain’t a piece of cake!
 But don’t fret.
 All you need is to practice, practice, practice.
 You will eventually get the hang of it.
 Who knows, the next thing you’ll do it, you’re like writing your name on paper.

 You don’t have to wait until the last minute to start practicing your piping skills.
 The earlier and longer you practice, the less pressure you’ll feel.
 Picture practicing how to write on a cake as similar to doing calligraphy exercises.

 1. Pick the Font Type to Write on Your Cake

 The first thing you need to do is to find a good reference to work with.
 There are thousands of fonts you can choose from, but pick one that you are most comfortable and confident to execute.